Federal Trade Commission: 1990s

 In 1996, the FTC instituted the Funeral Rule Offenders Program (FROP), under which "funeral homes make a voluntary payment to the U.S. Treasury or appropriate state fund for an amount less than what would likely be sought if the Commission authorized filing a lawsuit for civil penalties.
 In addition, the funeral homes participate in the NFDA compliance program, which includes a review of the price lists, on-site training of the staff, and follow-up testing and certification on compliance with the Funeral Rule."

 In the mid-1990s, the FTC launched the fraud sweeps concept where the agency and its federal, state, and local partners filed simultaneous legal actions against multiple telemarketing fraud targets.
 The first sweeps operation was Project Telesweep in July 1995 which cracked down on 100 business opportunity scams.

 Bush administration

 Gateway Learning case

 In the 2004 case In re Gateway Learning Corp., the FTC alleged that Gateway committed unfair and deceptive trade practices by making retroactive changes to its privacy policy without informing customers and by violating its own privacy policy by selling customer information when it had said it would not.
 Gateway settled the complaint by entering into a consent decree with the FTC that required it to surrender some profits and placed restrictions upon Gateway for the following 20 years.

 Obama administration

-During the Obama Administration, Jon Leibowitz served as the Chair.
+During the Obama Administration, Jon Leibowitz served as the Chair of the FTC until his resignation in 2013, after which he was succeeded by Edith Ramirez.